Quinn Lord

 Quinn Edmond Julian Lord (born February 19, 1999) is a Canadian actor.
-Beginning his professional acting career at the age of five, Lord played Sam in the 2007 feature film Trick 'r Treat and was nominated for the Young Artist Award as Best Leading Young Actor in a Feature Film for his role as Thomas Whitman in the 2012 feature film Imaginaerum.
+Beginning his professional acting career at age five, Lord played Sam in the 2007 feature film Trick 'r Treat and was nominated for the Young Artist Award as Best Leading Young Actor in a Feature Film for his role as Thomas Whitman in the 2012 feature film Imaginaerum.
 He had a recurring role in Amazon's TV series The Man in the High Castle.